Luffier/ladderr/README.md

 # ladderr
 Access your remote files directly from qBittorrent Web UI, just like in the desktop app.

+💥 You will need to re-install the latest [`ladderr.reg`](https://github.com/Luffier/ladderr/blob/master/ladderr.reg) with version 0.5 💥

 ⚠️ The script is enabled on all pages by default.
 See [section below](#security-concerns) if you want to fix this ⚠️

 ## How does it work?